-When you step into a laboratory, it's likely that you'll be confronted with the same essential tools used for experiments and testing.
+When you step into a laboratory, you'll likely be confronted with the same essential tools used for experiments and testing.
 Below is an overview of the commonly used apparatus.
-In this Blog we are going to see about 5 most commonapparatus along with an explanation of their purpose and usage.
+In this Blog, we are going to see the 5 most common apparatus along with an explanation of their purpose and usage.

 - Safety goggles and safety